July 15 was the deadline to submit your contributions. Thank you to all who submitted!

 “Let Food Be Thy Medicine: Practical ways to up your nutrition game”

-Hippocrates had it right all those years ago.
-“Let food be thy medicine and let medicine be thy food.”
-Leigh Pryor, Culinary Medicine Chef and Kim Dittus, MD, medical oncologist and nutritionist talk about improving your diet with an emphasis on veggies and other plant foods.
+Hippocrates had it right all those years ago: “Let food be thy medicine and let medicine be thy food.”
+R. Leah Pryor, Executive Chef of the UVM Medical Center, and Kim Dittus, MD PhD, Medical Oncologist at the UVM Cancer Center, team up to talk about improving your diet, with an emphasis on veggies and other plant foods.

 POGA (60-minute Vinyasa yoga with your paddle)

 Limber up with a special twist to yoga with Justine Zolotas, fitness instructor and dragon boat coach.
 POGA incorporates traditional yoga poses using your paddle (or long handle/pole) as a prop, targeting muscles used in dragon boating.
-HELPFUL HINT: set the top of your mat facing your monitor (perpendicular to Justine’s mat).
+HELPFUL HINT: set the top of your mat facing your monitor (perpendicular to Justine’s mat) and enjoy a 5+ minute-long savasana, with a special namaste afterwards! https://youtu.be/tGF9ReJ19No

 World wide release of SAH 2020 Flower Ceremony

-Linda Dyer, Dragonheart Vermont co-founder and coach for the BCS team, “Sisters” delivers an inspirational message.
-A montage of all the flower toss submissions, set to the music of Solaris Vocal Ensemble, will follow.
+Linda Dyer, Dragonheart Vermont co-founder and coach for the BCS team, “Sisters”, delivers an inspirational message as you view a montage of all the flower toss submissions.
+This year’s flower song, “Joy Be With You All” is masterfully sung by the Solaris Vocal Ensemble.
+This moving compilation was lovingly compiled by our own Karin Kasupski.
+(23 minutes)

 View Our Stories: